WWI / WWII

-The Town of Colonial Beach, Virginia (CBVA), in conjunction with the American Legion Colonial Beach Post 148, Dahlgren Heritage Foundation and Museum, Military Officers Association of America (MOAA), Potomac Chapter, and Northern Neck Tourism Commission, is commemorating these events during the Northern Neck World War I & World War II Commemoration DayÂ on Saturday, July 20.
-A full day and night of events are planned to honor and memorialize the veterans of those wars, their sacrifices, and contributions of the people at home; and to raise funds to help support veterans programs and military history preservation.
+The Town of Colonial Beach, Virginia (CBVA), in conjunction with the American Legion Colonial Beach Post 148, Dahlgren Heritage Foundation and Museum, Military Officers Association of America (MOAA), Potomac Chapter, and Northern Neck Tourism Commission, commemorated these events during the Northern Neck World War I & World War II Commemoration DayÂ on Saturday, July 20, 2019.
+A full day and night of events were planned to honor and memorialize the veterans of those wars, their sacrifices, and contributions of the people at home; and to raise funds to help support veterans programs and military history preservation.

-WWI & WWII Exhibit Opening Ceremony with US Congressman Rob Wittman,Â a member of the House Armed Services Committee since 2007 and currently serving on the Seapower and Projection Forces Subcommittee.Â A flyover by WWII planes from The Flying Circus Air Show will formally kick-off the afternoon’s activities.
+WWI & WWII Exhibit Opening Ceremony with US Congressman Rob Wittman,Â a member of the House Armed Services Committee since 2007 and currently serving on the Seapower and Projection Forces Subcommittee.Â A flyover by WWII planes from The Flying Circus Air Show formally kicked-off the afternoon’s activities.

 National Museum of the Marine Corps: Preserves and exhibits the material history of the U.S. Marine Corps; honors the commitment, accomplishments, and sacrifices of Marines; supports recruitment, training, education, and retention of Marines; and provides the public with a readily accessible platform for the exploration of Marine Corps history.